dalong0514/readnotes/20190201读书笔记/2019030Refactoring2EdR12.md

 #### 9.3.1 Motivation

 One of the biggest sources of problems in software is mutable data.
 Data changes can often couple together parts of code in awkward ways, with changes in one part leading to knock­on effects that are hard to spot.
-In many situations it’s not realistic to entirely remove mutable data—but I do advocate minimizing the scope of mutable data at much as possible.
+In many situations it’s not realistic to entirely remove mutable data — but I do advocate minimizing the scope of mutable data at much as possible.

 One way I can make a big impact is by removing any variables that I could just as easily calculate.
 A calculation often makes it clearer what the meaning of the data is, and it is protected from being corrupted when you fail to update the variable as the source data changes.